awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

    \-or\-

-   If you are not using an S3 bucket of your own in your Systems Manager operations, you can delete the second `Statement` element\.
+   If you aren't using an S3 bucket of your own in your Systems Manager operations, you can delete the second `Statement` element\.

 1. Choose **Review policy**\.